 You will notice that this course follows a modular structure in which you will find each week of the course.
 Each week is complete with readings, interactive course notes, videos, non-graded self-check activities, and assessments.
 Together, these instructional materials will help you work through key concepts and provide you with ample opportunity to refine your skills.
-At the top of each week, you will find the learning outcomes and all supporting content listed below.
+At the top of each week, you will find the learning outcomes and all supporting content listed below it.
 You must complete all required tasks for each week.

+Textbook Material:

-Textbook Material: Reading the textbook is very important for you to obtain the foundational knowledge that is required for the course and is critical for all assessment components.
-Please note that you are only responsible for the page numbers listed; other material will not be assessed, although you can certainly read it for interest, or use it in your essays.
+Reading the textbook is very important for you to obtain the foundational knowledge that is required for the course and is critical for all assessment components.

-Interactive Course Notes: The interactive course notes are designed to cover the difficult and important topics for the week, and extend upon the current week's material.
+Interactive Course Notes:

+The interactive course notes are designed to cover the difficult and important topics for the week, and extend upon the current week's material.
 This extension will consist of discussing other research findings related to the topic (i.e., research not covered in the textbook), as well as discuss the applicability of the material to society as a whole.
 All content contained in the interactive lesson notes, including the videos, is required for the course and is critical for all assessment components.
+Videos labelled as "optional" will not be used for assessment purposes.